Shining Light on Visual Distress Signals

 Bright Spots: Long battery life, environmentally safe, compact, priced reasonably

-Dim View: Most not Coast Guard compliant*, not as conspicuous as flares, range is less than a flare, can be confused with other lights or lost in backscatter (*the Sirius Signal SOS Light is the only electronic visual distress signal that is Coast Guard compliant)
+Dim View: Most not Coast Guard compliant*, not as conspicuous as flares, range is less than a flare, can be confused with other lights or lost in backscatter (*the SOS Distress Light is the only electronic visual distress signal that is Coast Guard compliant)

 Laser Signaling Devices - Distance Award